MarkSill/love-joycon/README.md

 # love-joycon
 This is a project that adds Joy-Con support to LÖVE.
 Additionally, the library remaps the Pro Controller to match its button layout and add support for the capture button.

+This library doesn't work with Windows.
+It looks to be a problem with SDL?

 ## Usage
 You need to pass the four `love.joystick*` functions' arguments to `joycon`.